Courses and Requirements

 1968: Is Paris Burning?.

-346S Matter of Taste: Food Cultures in France and the Francophone World.
+Matter of Taste: Food Cultures in France and the Francophone World.

 The course presents a socio-historical survey of food practices and culinary arts from the French Middle Ages to the present, including the influence of African, Asian, Caribbean, and Middle Eastern cultures on French food today.
 Topics include: medieval cookbooks and royal banquets; etiquette; the language of cooking; regional cuisines in France and beyond; haute cuisine; restaurant culture; dining and cooking in literature and film; food and social class; food politics.
 Assignments include food journal; response papers; oral presentation; and a final project.
 Taught entirely in French.
 Prerequisite, Any 200-level French course.
 Krueger.

 An introduction to the cinema of Africa.
-This course is a study of major cultural and socio-political issues as well as of techniques, and the crucial question of "language(s)" in African cinema, from the colonial to the post-colonial era.
-African filmmakers include Raoul Peck, Ngangura Mweze, Ousmane Sembene, Assia Djebar, Amadou Saalum Seck, Raymond Rajaonarivelo, Kwaw Ansah, Djibril Diop Mambety, as well as some non-African director such as Thierry Michel and Tristan Boulard.
+This course is a study of major cultural and socio-political issues as well as of techniques, and the crucial question of "language(s)" in African cinemas, from the colonial to the post-colonial era.
+African filmmakers include Raoul Peck, Ngangura Mweze, Ousmane Sembene, Assia Djebar, Amadou Saalum Seck, Raymond Rajaonarivelo, Kwaw Ansah, Djibril Diop Mambety, as well as some non-African directors such as Thierry Michel and Tristan Boulard.
 Taught in French.
 Prerequisite, One 200-level course or above, or consent of the instructor.
+Mwantuali.